At the heart of

 Karim Barigou

-Previously, I worked as a postdoctoral researcher at ISFA, University Lyon 1 (2019-2022), focusing on longevity risk online detection and model selection.
-I earned my Ph.D. in Business Economics from KU Leuven in 2019, where my research under the supervision of Jan Dhaene focused on combining market-consistent and actuarial valuation methods for life insurance liabilities.
+Previously, I was Professor in the School of Actuarial Science at Université Laval (Quebec, Canada).
+I also worked as a postdoctoral researcher at ISFA, University Lyon 1 (2019-2022), focusing on longevity risk online detection and model selection.
+I earned my Ph.D. in Business Economics from KULeuven in 2019, where my research under the supervision of Jan Dhaene focused on combining market-consistent and actuarial valuation methods for life insurance liabilities.

 Open-Source SofTware